 The first dish of the meal contains 3 layers: on the bottom was turnip puree, the center part was fresh uni, topped with a layer of sweet onion and burnt onion powder.
 The onion was very smooth and sweet, it matches well with the creamy and umami sea urchin in the center.

 Simply mixed up everything before eating it.
 Ika (squid) was very fresh and a bit chewy, the milky flavor of the frozen cream brought a lovely taste to ika.
-In general was not strong in flavor but very elegant.

 I had a lot duck courses recentely but it was my first time having duck heart in a Western restaurant.
 Never imagined it pairing with baby potato and cream, interesting.